-The lighthouse of Cape St John or Aforesmenos is located 27km north of Agios Nikolaos, next to the village Vrouchas and the wind farm of Baboura.
-The lighthouse can be accessed via a passable dirt track that starts from the wind farm and, then, a short trail that runs along the cliffs (some years ago there was only a trail).
+The lighthouse of Cape Agios Ioannis or Aforesmenos is located 27km north of Agios Nikolaos, next to the village Vrouchas and the wind farm of Baboura.
+The lighthouse can be accessed via a passable dirt track that starts from the wind farm and, then, a short trail that runs along the coast (some years ago there was only a trail).
 The rugged landscape is typical of Crete with bare mountains, rugged coastlines and too much wind!

 At Cape Aforesmenos furious winds blow most of the time and it’s strange name (meaning expelled from Church) comes from a relevant reason.
 According to the legend, after Caiaphas crucified Jesus he started his journey to Rome in order to meet with Caesar.
 However, during the journey he died of a disease.
 Because he was a ruler, he should be buried properly.
 When his sailors approached Crete they tried to reach the little bay of Chomatistra, but the flat sea surface turned to huge waves.
 Nevertheless, the sailors managed to get out to the coast and buried Caiaphas.
 Thus, Cape Aforesmenos was named like this denoting that the crucifier of Christ was buried there and the sea did not calm down by then.

-At the wind farm you will see the small whitewashed church of St. John and the remains of the German observatories and the German galleries.
-In Vrouhas you should visit the old stone windmills, next to the village, and the huge cisterns-well for collecting rainwater.
+At the wind farm you will see the small whitewashed church of St John (Agios Ioannis) and the remains of the German observatories and the German galleries.
+In Vrouchas you should visit the old stone windmills, next to the village, and the huge cisterns-well for collecting rainwater.